Web application hosting guidance

 Estimated change/deployment frequency

-Third party development or support agreement
+Third party development or support agreement is required for ongoing application maintenance.

 - CSP Header